-The College does not tolerate sexual misconduct or abuse, such as sexual assault, rape, or any other forms of nonconsensual sexual activity (https://www.csi.edu/student-handbook/discrimination-and-harassment/policy.aspx).
-Sexual misconduct in any form violates the Student Code of Conduct(https://csi.smartcatalogiq.com/en/2017-2018/Catalog/Becoming-a-Student/Student-Code-of-Conduct) and may also violate State or Federal laws.
+CSI does not tolerate sexual misconduct or abuse, such as sexual assault, rape, or any other forms of nonconsensual sexual activity.
+Sexual misconduct in any form violates the Student Code of Conduct and may also violate State or Federal laws.
 Violations are subject to disciplinary sanctions through the Office of Student Conduct.
+More information can be found by visiting the following: